Setup BeamXR Package

 Installing the Package

-You can install the Streaming Package with one of the following methods
+You can install the BeamXR Package with one of the following methods

 Git URL Install